s6juncheng/BERTMHC/README.md

 Predict peptide MHC binding and presentation with BERT model.

+## Licence
+The code is only allowed for accedemic research.
+Commercial usage/research is not granted.
+Before using the code, please make sure you read and agree with the [Licence](https://github.com/s6juncheng/BERTMHC/blob/master/LICENSE)

 ## Installation
 The package can be installed with ``pip``.
 In the root directory of this repo: